 So, What Happened?

-The market fate of Cybis was not terribly different from that of almost all the other art porcelain studios that flourished during the 1960s into the 1980s, and I will be writing about that particular Big Picture later this year on my blog site (The Chatsworth Lady.)
-Several factors contributed to it but the biggest and deadliest nail in the coffin was eBay, which burst upon us in 1995.
+The market fate of Cybis was no different from 99% of all the other art porcelain studios that flourished during the previous decades, and I have written an article on my personal blog site that explains why it all happened.
+Several factors contributed to this decline but the final nail in the coffin was eBay, which burst upon us in 1995.
 In 1998, the longtime brick-and-mortar china and collectibles retailer Replacements began selling on eBay and on its own website as well.
 By that time, plenty of individual eBay sellers were listing and buying pieces of Cybis on eBay for a fraction of what both Cybis and Replacements were asking for the same sculptures.
 Why, people asked in 2000, should I pay $595 to Cybis, or $300 to Replacements, for a Funny Face when an eBay search brings up five of them for less than $100 each?
 Why, indeed.